46+ Best General Transcription Jobs from Home, No Experience Required

 Birch Creek Communications

-Birch Creek Communications hires independent contractors as transcriptionists.
+Birch Creek Communications (review) hires independent contractors as transcriptionists.
 Although it specializes in corporate and legal audio files, there is general legal transcription work that general transcriptionists can complete.
 For this work, you’ll receive $0.75 to $1.75 per page of audio transcribed.

 You can accept jobs whenever you’re able to work, but most of the work comes in during normal business hours Monday through Friday.
 Projects have between a 24 hour to 5-day turnaround time.